skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Enoch produces the Book of Norvus and shows it to him.

 When his eyes fall on the book, the keeper is delighted, "The mysterious book!
-You've managed to make some headway!", he thumbs though the translated pages, "More than half of it, by the looks of things.
+You've managed to make some headway!"
+He thumbs though the translated pages, "More than half of it, by the looks of things.
 This is quite exciting.
 Councilman Relnar will be delighted."